adreena/Capstone_Project/README.md

    * Lastly I installed a Native Linux on my Mac, this couldn't resolve camera issue, but I tested my controller functionalties on controlling steer, throttle and brake
    * I first trained my traffic light classifier model with keras, but couldn't load it in twist_controller
    * Tensorflow has multithreading probelm, it wasn't able to process multiple requests at the same time, so I froze my model and finally it loaded successfully !

-   * I wish I had a high performance PC to completely test the code as a whole instead of testing classifier indepentely just with rosbag ...
+   * I wish I had a high performance PC to completely test the code as a whole instead of testing classifier indepentely just with rosbag & my notebook experiments ...